 The Bank has a shareholders communication policy approved by the Board.
-OCBC Bank recognises the importance of communicating regularly and effectively with its shareholders so that they can better understand its operations, strategies and directions.
+The Bank recognises the importance of communicating regularly and effectively with its shareholders so that they can better understand its operations, strategies and directions.
 One of the key roles of the Group's Investor Relations and Group Brand and Communications units is to keep the market and investors apprised of the Group's major corporate developments and financial performance through regular media releases, briefings and meetings with the investment community and media.
-Live webcasts of the Bank's half-year and full-year financial results presentation are available for viewing on the Bank's corporate website.
-The Bank's dividend policy is also disclosed in the Capital Management section on pages 103 and 104 of this Annual Report.
-In 2019, OCBC Bank held more than 600 meetings and conference calls with the investment community including investors, rating agencies and analysts.
-In addition, shareholders and the public can access the Group's media releases, financial results, presentation materials used at briefings and other corporate information via the Bank's website.
+As a result of the evolving conditions arising from the Covid-19 pandemic, the Bank's financial results presentations in 2022 were conducted both virtually and physically, with audio recordings of the results briefings uploaded on the Bank's website.
+The Bank's dividend policy is also disclosed in the Capital Management section on pages 68 and 69 of this Annual Report.
+In 2022, the Bank held close to 600 meetings and conference calls with the investment community including investors, rating agencies and analysts.
+In addition, shareholders and the public can access the Group's media releases, financial results and presentation materials used at briefings, and other corporate information via the Bank's website.

-Material information is also announced through the stock exchange.
+Material information is also announced through the SGX website.

-Investors can submit feedback and queries to OCBC's Investor Relations Unit through the contact details provided on the corporate website.
+Investors can submit feedback and queries to OCBC's Investor Relations Unit through the contact details provided on the Bank's website